William Henry Vanderbilt III: First World War

 Shortly before the United States declared war on Germany during the First World War, Vanderbilt dropped out of St. George's School upon his appointment as a midshipman in the U.S. Naval Coast Defense Reserve to rank from March 20, 1917.
 As he was only 15 at the time, he was one of the youngest Americans to have served in the war.

 During his service in the Navy, Vanderbilt served on the torpedo test ship from April 17 to May 31, 1917, the Naval Torpedo Station in Newport from June 1, 1917 to March 7, 1918, aide for information Second Naval District from March 7 to July 15, 1918, in Norfolk, Virginia from July 23 to September 16, 1918, New London, Connecticut from September 19 to November 14, 1918 and as a plank owner of the newly commissioned destroyer from November 11, 1918 to August 30, 1919.
 While serving on the Evans, Vanderbilt went on a cruise to Europe from June to August 1919.
 He was discharged from the Navy shortly after the end of the cruise, having not yet reached his 18th birthday.

-Inheritance

-Contemporary newspaper articles reporting on the 1917 appraisal of his father's estate in the New York County Surrogate's Court note that William received a Trust Fund of $4,612,086 ($109,789,986.59 in 2023 when adjusted for inflation), a life interest in $400,000, as well as the Congressional Gold Medal presented by the 38th US Congress to William's great-great grandfather Cornelius 'the Commodore' Vanderbilt I in 1864 which had come to signify the Headship of the Vanderbilt Dynasty.

-Vanderbilt also received the 450 acre (1.8 km^{2}) Oakland Farm Estate in Portsmouth, Rhode Island under the terms of his father's will.
-He made the farm his permanent home until the end of the Second World War.